Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Vacuums For Hardwood Floors - Winter 2024 Reviews
+The 6 Best Vacuums For Hardwood Floors - Fall 2024

 Best Vacuums For Hardwood Floors

 Hardwood floors are easier for vacuums to clean than carpets, as they don't have small crevices or shaggy surfaces to trap debris.
-Still, some do a better job of cleaning on this surface than others, with the best excelling at sucking up all kinds of debris, like pet hair or stray pieces of cereal.
+Still, some vacuums do a better job of cleaning this surface than others, with the best excelling at sucking up all kinds of debris, like pet hair or stray pieces of cereal.
 That said, cleaning performance isn't the only important thing.
-The best vacuum for wood floors should be fairly maneuverable and configurable and come with at least a few attachments to help you clean underneath, around, or on top of furniture and shelving.
+You'll want something that's fairly maneuverable and configurable and comes with at least a few attachments to help you clean underneath, around, or on top of furniture and shelving.
 A retractable bristle brush is a nice bonus to keep you from scratching your floor.

 1. Best Vacuum For Hardwood Floors

-The Miele Complete C3 is a fantastic option if you prefer using a corded model.
+The Miele Complete C3 Alize is a fantastic option if you prefer using a corded model.
 Being a bagged canister vacuum, it's completely different from the Dyson vacuum in terms of intended use and design.
 It doesn't have the grab-and-go convenience of the Dyson, which is great for short clean-ups, but you also won't have to worry about running out of charge part way through a cleaning session.
 It also feels better built and offers remarkable debris pickup thanks to its powerful suction motor.
+That said, the standard STB 285-3 head that comes with this C3 variant tends to push around larger debris.

 See our review